 - 1. Consideration of appearance, location and number of defects also play a part in the evaluation of damage.
 See especially Section 6.6.7.1, 'Offtake bosses'. - 2.
 Stainless steel and Titanium cylinders vary in thickness from 1.4 2 mm.
 The most highly stressed part of the cylinder is in the cylindrical wrapper section.
 Particular care should be taken when inspecting this area.
-The thinnest wall sections are in the hemispherical ends.
-Aluminium cylinders have a minimum wall thickness of 3.5 mm. - 3.
-As a general rule, if the cut or gouge can be felt with a thumbnail, its depth is in excess of 0.1 mm to 0.2 mm (approximately 10% of the wall thickness at the thinnest point). - 4.
-Damage to the upper and lower guard ring is acceptable providing that the distortion has not affected the cylinder body, and that the guard rings continue provide protection to the cylinder body and fittings.
+The thinnest wall sections are in the hemispherical ends. - 3.
+Damage to the upper and lower guard ring is acceptable providing that the distortion has not affected the cylinder body, and that the guard rings continue to provide protection to the cylinder body and fittings. - 4.
+In cases of doubt refer to the manufacturer.